 However, he does admit that “more reputable pages do tend to have better spelling and better grammar,” and he even goes as far as to say “I think it would be fair to think about using it as a signal.”

 He strongly advises well-written content and close editing because, as he points out, users appreciate correct, well-written language.

 But don’t just take Matt Cutts’ word for it.
 Check out the Q&A forum at Moz, too, where experts weigh in.

 You’d never let a grammar mistake slip by in a resume.
 Newspapers and magazines quadruple-check every page for perfection.
 And a misspelled ad?
 Ads are already short on words, so every word counts - and a spelling error hurts.

 Here’s another hard real-life example: my neighbor customized the glass on his personal truck to advertise his business, and he misspelled his own company name.
 Ouch.

 We expect proper grammar and spelling.
 It’s a baseline and an indication of professionalism.
 When connecting with businesses, proper spelling and grammar:

 Make sure your SEO person is proficient in spelling and grammar

 Who's doing your SEO?
-Do they speak your language?
 Can they correctly use "your" and "you're"?
 Do they proofread their sentences?
 These are important questions to consider because this person will be carefully inserting very important verbiage into your website content; specific language that they need to get right because there's an audience searching those terms.